Warrants and Corelevance

 Warrants

-In every argument there is an unstated claim that this premise supports this conclusion.
-This doesn’t need to be stated because it’s implied by the fact that the argument was made.
+In every argument there is an unstated claim that the premise supports the conclusion.
+This doesn’t need to be stated because it’s implied by the fact that the argument was made at all.
 After asserting people are wearing jackets in support of the conclusion it’s probably cold outside, I don’t need to add, pedantically, “and you see, if people are wearing jackets it must be cold outside”.
+This unexpressed third premise is called the warrant.

 The warrant doesn’t have to be a logical formula such as “if people are wearing jackets it must be cold outside”.
 It can be based on any kind of inferential rule (deductive, inductive, intuitive) or argumentation scheme (authority, analogy, example) – whatever justifies the inference in the mind of the arguer.
 Some academics use different terms for these concepts: our terminology is influenced by the influential Toulmin model, except we prefer the traditional terms premise and conclusion over grounds and claim.
 More precise definitions of our terms are given in the Deliberati Argument Model.